Obama delays acting on immigration until after November elections

 "We advocates didn’t make the reform promise; we just made the mistake of believing it," the group's executive director, Frank Sharry, said in a statement.

-Obama will need to rebuild confidence with immigrant communities, some advocates said, and the delay may put pressure on him to embrace bolder reforms after November.
+Obama will need to rebuild confidence with immigrant communities, Kelley said in an interview, which may require a more aggressive package of executive actions when it finally does arrive.

-Kevin Appleby, director of the U.S. Conference of Catholic Bishops, said earlier in the week that if he delayed action: "The pressure on Obama to go big will be even higher.
-I would rather see him go big in November than small in September."
+"If you expect a guy to ask you to marry him, and then he keeps putting off the proposal, you’re going to want a two-carat ring instead of a one-carat ring,” Kelley said.

-(Additional reporting by Julia Edwards; Writing by Doina Chiacu; Editing by Frances Kerry, Sonya Hepinstall, Stephen Powell, Mohammad Zargham and Lisa Shumaker)
+(Additional reporting by Julia Edwards; Writing by Doina Chiacu; Editing by Frances Kerry, Sonya Hepinstall and Stephen Powell)